-You won’t have any trouble finding things to do in Puerto Rico.
-But you might have trouble figuring out how to fit everything in.
-From quaint Old San Juan to lush El Yunque Rainforest to cultural museums and galleries – there’s something for everyone here.
+You won’t have any trouble finding things to do in Puerto Rico, but you might have trouble figuring out how to fit everything in.
+From quaint Old San Juan to El Yunque Rainforest and cultural museums – there’s something for everyone here.

-Within the resort you’ll find a secluded, spotless beach looking out to a pier with turquoise ocean waves lapping at the shore.
+Within the resort you’ll find a secluded beach with turquoise ocean waves lapping at the shore.
 Relax in one of our hammocks on the beach or play with your little ones in the oceanfront pool complex.
-Stroll along the beach to soak up some tropical sunshine, or head round to the other side of the resort to visit the 17th century San Geronimo Fort.
+Stroll along the beach to soak up some tropical sunshine, or head round to the other side of the Resort to visit the 17th century San Geronimo Fort.

 San Juan was founded in 1521 and in the 20th century the city expanded beyond Old San Juan to incorporate Miramar, Santurce, Condado and more.
 Old San Juan is the heart and soul of the island with a melting pot of Spanish, Afro-Caribbean, Taíno and Anglo influences in its history, architecture, music and gastronomy.